rougin/slytherin/README.md

 	```$ php vendor/rougin/slytherin/bin/slytherize```

 4. Aaaand you're done!
 Try to experiment this library with other libraries that currently exists on [Packagist](https://packagist.org/) (or even here at [awesome-php](https://github.com/ziadoz/awesome-php)) and create an awesome and cool PHP project!
-You can also share your set of libraries in the Wiki section :smile:
+You can also share your set of libraries in the [Wiki section](https://github.com/rougin/slytherin/wiki)! :smile:

 # Usage